dotnet/docs-maui/docs/get-started/first-app.md

 In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 17.3 on Windows, or Visual Studio 2022 for Mac 17.4 Preview.

-:::zone pivot="devices-ios"

-Developing .NET MAUI apps for iOS on Windows requires a Mac build host.
-If you don't specifically need to target iOS and don't have a Mac, consider getting started with Android or Windows instead.

-:::zone-end

 # [Visual Studio](#tab/vswin)

 :::zone pivot="devices-android"